ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 The image above illustrates the sequence of interactions which occours, when an unauthorized user first accesses the application on the public timeline.
-An HTTP GET request to the root endpoint "/" is received by ASP.Net Core, which calls the Public Model `public.cshtml.cs` page model's OnGetAsync method.
+An HTTP GET request to the root endpoint "/" is received by ASP.Net Core, which calls the Public Models (`public.cshtml.cs`) OnGetAsync method.
 From there, the user is identified as unauthenticated by the ASP.NET Core authentication system and treated as anonymous.
 Through a couple of lifelines, a list of cheeps is collected and returned to ASP.Net Core.
 ASP.Net Core then renders the `public.cshtml` page through the Razor Page engine and returns the rendered HTML